Gurneetkaur22/CafeManagementSystem/README.md

 Installation
 To get started with the Cafe Management System, follow these steps:

-Node.js and npm installed on your machine.
+Visual Studio Code should be installed on your machine.
 MongoDB installed and running locally or accessible via a remote connection.

 Contribution

 Khushi Alaria(2310092122)

 Khushpreet Kaur(231002123)